Car Insurance by State: How Requirements, Costs & Laws Differ

 PIP (Personal Injury Protection) Requirements

-Twelve states require Personal Injury Protection (PIP) as part of their no-fault insurance system.
+Twelve states currently require Personal Injury Protection (PIP) as part of their no-fault insurance system.
 PIP covers your own medical bills and lost wages after an accident, regardless of fault:

 State Required PIP Minimum